openstack/swift/doc/source/overview_container_sharding.rst

 - cont_0_1eeb237 is dealing with anything <= cat;
 - cont_0_dd8328f is dealing with anything > cat and <= giraffe;
 - cont_0_ac00c6a is dealing with anything > giraffe and <= igloo;
-- Finally the pivot database has an object holding table and is dealing with anything > igloo.
+- Finally the shard database has an object holding table and is dealing with anything > igloo.

 As you can see, the large container is not being written to.
 This means until it's fully sharded we never need to write to it again.
-Further, as the scanner node finds more and more pivots, the root container will deal with fewer and fewer ingress requests.
+Further, as the scanner node finds more and more ranges, the root container will deal with fewer and fewer ingress requests.

-The pivot database will now deal will all other writes meant for the container being sharded, any user or system metadata updates, a place to store replication syncs, and maintain container level statistics.
+The shard database will now deal will all other writes meant for the container being sharded, any user or system metadata updates, a place to store replication syncs, and maintain container level statistics.

-The scanner node, on each sharder cycle will find ``scanner_batch_size`` more pivots.
+The scanner node, on each sharder cycle will find ``scanner_batch_size`` more ranges.
 Once it's found them all then it'll finally start sharding itself.

 Now we'll imagine one of the other primary nodes, one that wont be the scanner, has a turn:

 .. image:: images/sharding_lock3.png

-It'll know the list of currently found pivots because container replication will pass the found pivots around to all the primaries.
-It sees that there are pivots in the container to shard on, so it'll need to shard.
+It'll know the list of currently found ranges because container replication will pass the found ranges around to all the primaries.
+It sees that there are ranges in the container to shard on, so it'll need to shard.
 Next, if its copy of the database isn't in the SHARDING state then it'll first switch into that state.
 And then it shards.

-The blue line represents where the sharding is up to, red are unsharded pivots (or found pivots).
+The blue line represents where the sharding is up to, red are unsharded ranges (or found ranges).
 Each primary node keeps track of where it's up to, so it can continue where it left off in next and subsequent sharder cycles.

 Sharding itself is rather straight forward:

 1. Create an empty container database in a handoff location locally.
 2. Insert all the stale data from the locked (large) database.
-3. Check the pivot databases object holding table to see if there is anything there that is related and merge it into the handoff database.
+3. Check the range databases object holding table to see if there is anything there that is related and merge it into the handoff database.
 4. Use container replication to push it to the container shard primaries.
 5. The shard's primary will get the database and merge it with any more-recent